 A very active program in diseases of peripheral nerve and muscle has been undertaken as well, with special emphasis on the pathogenesis of Guillain-Barré syndrome and the treatment of myasthenia gravis.
 A highly developed program is focused on epilepsy, with special interest in cases that fail medical therapy and must be considered for neurosurgical removal of the seizure focus.
 Active research at the molecular level is also underway into neurologic degenerative diseases, especially Alzheimer's disease and Parkinson's disease.

 An expanded program in neuro-rehabilitation has been developed.
-Rehabilitation sites for neurologically damaged patients are located at the William Donald Schaefer Rehabilitation Center at Kernan Hospital and at Deaton Hospital, both affiliated with the University of Maryland Medical System.
+Rehabilitation sites for neurologically damaged patients are located at the William Donald Schaefer Rehabilitation Center at University of Maryland Rehabilitation & Orthopaedic Institute and at Deaton Hospital, both affiliated with the University of Maryland Medical System.
 Departmental faculty provide most of the medical care to these patients.
 Specialized research programs are being developed in the rehabilitation of stroke, head injury, spinal cord injury and multiple sclerosis patients.

-For more on each of these programs, see the University of Maryland Medical Center website.
+For more on each of these programs, go to University of Maryland Medical Center.